TI-89 for Statistics Topic Index > TI-89 Error Codes

 Problem: “Argument Error”.
 Solution: If you get this error when trying to enter a function from the graphing list in the home screen entry line, make sure you are referring to the function by the correct number and that you have a function entered in the right place in the y=editor.

 Problem: TI89 will not graph, or graphs too many functions.
 Solution: Check the y=editor to make sure only the functions you want to graph are turned on (look for check marks to the left).
-To remove (or add) a check mark, scroll to the space the the left of the “y=” and then press the f4 key next to any function you want to graph (or not to graph).
+To remove (or add) a check mark, scroll to the space on the left of the “y=” and then press the f4 key next to any function you want to graph (or not to graph).

 Error not listed here?
 Check Appendix B of the Guidebook (downloadable PDF) for more TI-89 Error codes.